yearn/yearn-comms/public/_posts/_newsletters/Yearn-Finance-Newsletter-59/en.md

 ![](./image4.png?w=1024&h=768)

-In this article, cryptouf and farrahmay offer a primer into the onboarding process of joining a DAO, specifically Yearn.
+In this article, Cryptouf and Farrahmay offer a primer into the onboarding process of joining a DAO, specifically Yearn.
 Read below for a summary of their dialogue.

 What should a new contributor keep in mind when they make the decision to join a DAO?
 They will need to research the DAO they are joining and its ethos.